solliancenet/microsoft-mysql-developer-guide/artifacts/06-05-LogicApp/README.md

   - Leave Select Query blank
 - Search for the **Office 365 Outlook : Send an email** action
 - Select **Sign in**
-- Sign in with your lab credentials
+- Sign in with the lab user credentials
-- For the `To`, type your lab email
+- For the `To`, type the lab user email
 - For the subject, enter **New Order**
 - Now, populate the body (TODO)
 - For the logic app, select **Save**